yuanchuan/node-watch/README.md

      * **`false`**: Will not be passed to callback.
      * **`skip`**: Same with `false`, and skip to watch all its subdirectories.

-   On Linux, where the `recursive` option is not natively supported, you could skip to watch all its subdirectories by returning the `skip` flag.
+   On Linux, where the `recursive` option is not natively supported, it is more efficient to skip ignored directories by returning the `skip` flag:

     ```js
     watch('./', {